r3recube/re3_challenge_IaaC_CMS_Junior/README.md

 # re3_challenge_IaaC_CMS_Junior

+## Requirements
 This repository contains instructions for setting up a new application that will be deployed soon.
-Follow the steps below to create the necessary infrastructure and deploy the Joomla application.
+Follow the steps below to create the necessary infrastructure and deploy the Web application.

+- Candidates must successfully complete the mandatory tasks to progress in the hiring process, demonstrating fundamental skills to achive the project's objectives.
+- Optional tasks are there for earning additional points, showing a deeper understanding and broader skill set.
+- The bonus task is specifically for those who want to showcase advanced knowledge in infrastructure automation and DevOps practices, going above the basic requirements.

 ### Instructions